cloudlinux/kernel_panic_receiver/README.md

 ## Usage

-All examples you can find in the ./examples directory.
+You can find all examples in the ./examples directory.

 #### The simplest example with parsing kernel version